MicrosoftDocs/appcenter-docs/docs/test-cloud/rest-api.md

 ```
 ![Screenshot of API call to list devices](images/test-api-devices.png)

-If you now go to the **Test** page of your App, you will see...
+If you now go to the **Test** page of your App, you'll see...

 ![Screenshot of test run in progress](images/test-run-progress.png)

 Congratulations! :)

-PS : For other Test Frameworks, if you want to know how the JSON looks like (for instance, Appium test)
+PS: For other Test Frameworks, if you want to know how the JSON looks like (for instance, Appium test)

 Run the Test command manually with `--debug` switch.